Friday, 31 December 2021

 The Prime Minister's unwillingness to accept recommendations from the Standards Commissioner adds to the impression that he is addicted to entitlement.
 These decisions fit his personality which is bereft of integrity, consistency, empathy and gravitas.
 If the Tory Party do not take action, and they have never knowingly avoided getting rid of their leaders when they are deemed to be losers, who do we appeal to?
 His father, Eton, Oxford University or Her Majesty, she gave the boot to the Australian PM, Gough Whitlam for far less serious breaches of protocol.
 Our unwritten constitution was not designed to deal with a problem like Boris.

-He has shattered many protocols, ignored common practice and undermined institutions but perhaps he has provided some leeway for modernising and enhancing democracy by freeing ourselves of the confusion that arises from our outdated unwritten constitution.
+He has shattered many protocols, ignored common practice and undermined institutions but perhaps he has provided much evidence for modernising and enhancing democracy by freeing ourselves of the confusion that arises from our outdated unwritten constitution.
 There is no shortage of actions that could be undertaken to relinquish the UK from these dark democratic days that the Gone Boy will be remembered for.
+Here are some starters.

 • An opportunity to adopt a written constitution like most mature democracies.